Irving-Delgad0/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

-1. How would you explain form validation to someone who has never programmed before?
+1. How would you explain form validation to someone who has never programmed before? form validation essentially takes care of making sure that certain rules are met when entering data into a website. like username length or password rules
-1. In 1-2 sentences, define end to end testing.
+1. In 1-2 sentences, define end to end testing. end to end testing is the communication between front and back end to make sure a website is working as intended. it creates a simulation of what an user interaction would be and tests from start to finish for functionality

 ## Instructions